Types of Flood Insurance

 Write Your Own Flood Insurance

 Although the Federal Government is responsible for underwriting losses, in 1983 they allowed for insurance carriers to resell flood insurance, the same flood insurance provided by the Federal Government.
 However, there are benefits to going through an insurance company vs. the government for the same policy.

-– Superior customer service and expertise of agents that understand flood insurance
+- Expertise of agents that understand flood insurance

 - Potential discounts from combining umbrella, flood and homeowners policies from the same carrier

 For this reason, Hettler Insurance Agency uses the American Bankers Insurance Company, which is a write your own flood insurance company.

 Like health insurance, there are options for private flood insurance and there are several benefits to private flood insurance vs. the government’s National Flood Insurance Program (NFIP).